jona1115/chipyard/README.md

 # Chipyard for Project-SADD-MaMA!

 This is the branch used in Project SADD MaMA.
+See our project report [here](https://github.com/jona1115/chipyard/blob/Project-SADD-MaMA/CPRE581_Project_Final_Report.pdf).

 ### How to use?
 1. Clone this repo.